mailgun/mailgun.js/docs/README.md

         };
     }
     ```
-    To receive the next page you need to add the page property to the query argument.
-This property should contain a string value from 'page' property in response.pages.(previous/first/last/next).
+    To receive the next page you need to add the `page` property to the query argument.
+This property should contain a string value from `page` property in response.pages.(previous/first/last/next).

     Example:
     ```Js